geik/portfolio2/03-development.md

 ### Creativity & Aesthetics

-When I started my Bachelor, I thought that I had a pretty solid background regarding creativity and manufacturing.
-But during the first year I found out that I was only at the very start of a journey and that there's a lot to learn.
+When I started my Bachelor, I thought that I had a pretty solid background regarding creativity and crafting, but during the first year I found out that I was only at the very start of a journey and that I had a lot to learn.

-I have learned to use a variety of tools, to see and use creativity as a process, how to shape a concept by exploratory sketching, how to turn a concept into a digital prototpye and to witness the beauty of interaction.
+I gained the ability to use a various array of tools to use in the creative process.
+I like to use these tools as a means to explore and shape a concept.
+Mainly through the use of rough exploratory sketches and spatial explorations.
+I can turn these rough ideas into a digital concept through CAD and computer modelling, from that point on I will turn those concepts into a tangible design through the use of 3D printing or woodworking to be able to witness the physical aspect of interacting with the concept.

 During my Final Bachelor Project I have applied my CAD Modelling skills, which I acquired during my Bachelor.